 Seeing the beauty of the world for what it is

-One of the most memorable family holidays I can report to have been on might surprise many people, because it wasn’t the one which cost the most.
-If I may appear to be a fan of road-trips then I guess you have me figured out, you sly fox, you, but yeah, it was indeed another one of those annual road-trips we try to take to explore a bit more of our local environment.
+One of the most memorable family holidays I can report having been on might surprise many people because it wasn’t the one which cost the most.
+If I may appear to be a fan of road trips then I guess you have me figured out, you sly fox, you, but yeah, it was indeed another one of those annual road trips we try to take to explore a bit more of our local environment.